Cue Cards Samples with band 8 answers

 Q. How may globalisation affect different festivals around the world?

-Click here for the answer to those Part 3 Questions
+Click here for the Answers to those Part 3 Questions

 Tips for answering this Cue Card/ Candidate Task Card topic:

-An important festival of a country can be a major religious festival, music festival, seasonal festival, traditional and cultural festival etc. which is celebrated in the whole part of the county.
-For this cue card topic, you can talk about any festival which is celebrated in your country nationwide.
-Do not talk about a festival which is only celebrated in a particular region of your country or among a tribal nation which is not widely celebrated in the whole country.
+An important festival of a country can be a major religious, seasonal, traditional, cultural festival, or even a music festival - which is celebrated in the whole part of the country.
+For this topic, you can talk about any festival which is celebrated in your country widely and nationwide.
+Do not talk about a festival that is celebrated in a particular region of your country or among a group of people only.

-For the first question say the festival's name (i.e. New Year's eve, Christmas, Eid day, Independence Day etc.) and when it is celebrated.
-If the festival is not widely known and might be unknown to the examiner, say a little background of the festival.
-Mention if this is a national festival/celebration, cultural or historical festival or a religious festival and then say the significance of this celebration in your country.
+For the first question, say the festival's name (i.e. New Year's Eve, Victory Day, Christmas, Eid-ul-Fitr, Canada Day, Independence Day etc.) and when it is celebrated.
+If the festival is not widely known and might be unknown to the examiner, say a little background of this festival.
+Mention whether this is a national festival/celebration, cultural or historical festival or a religious festival and then say the significance of this celebration in your country.

 You can also include a few more details of the festival from the following list: